omah03/MedicalCostPredictor/README.md

 The feedforward neural network consists of the following layers:

 - Input Layer
-- Hidden Layer 1: Dense layer with 100 neurons and ReLU activation
+- Hidden Layer 1: Dense layer with 100 neurons
-- Hidden Layer 2: Dense layer with 10 neurons and ReLU activation
+- Hidden Layer 2: Dense layer with 10 neurons
 - Output Layer: Dense layer with 1 neuron (typical for regression tasks)

 The model is compiled with Mean Absolute Error (MAE) as the loss function and the Adam optimizer.